Zardoz / Honorary Disruptor Award to John Boorman

 CIFF HONORARY DISRUPTOR AWARD: JOHN BOORMAN

-CIFF's Honorary Disruptor Award, dedicated to the free spirits of the film world, will be awarded this year to filmmaker John Boorman.
+CIFF's Honorary Disruptor Award, dedicated to the free spirits of the film world, will be awarded this year to filmmaker John Boorman (in absentia).
 The ceremony will precede the screening of Zardoz.

-Cherie Lunghi, star of Excalibur and pictured above, will present the award.
-The ceremony will also include video messages from Callum Turner, Jamie Lee Curtis, Liam Neeson, Juliette Binoche, Seamus Deasy and other major artists who have worked with John Boorman.
+Cherie Lunghi, star of Excalibur and pictured above, will accept the award on John's behalf.
+The ceremony will also include video messages from Callum Turner, Jamie Lee Curtis, Liam Neeson, Juliette Binoche, Brendan Gleeson, Seamus Deasy.